euvinkeel/euvinkeel.github.io/content/tango/Tango - Reflection.md

 But when you are a part of a specialized & self-led community, things can get so much more enjoyable and engaging.
 Every step you take is more shareable, relevant, interesting to others.

-For the next few weeks, I'm going to join a passionate crowd in the field of AI/ML and see where it takes me.
-I'll try to stop limiting myself and *really* stretch myself intellectually.
+For the next few weeks, I'm going to try to join a passionate crowd in MathAcademy and see where it takes me.
+Maybe I'll write about what I think of the platform, what I get out of it.
+(I really like the idea of being trained by an AI -- I think we could use more of that in a lot of places.)

+That's probably not enough of a goal in itself...
+I'm still thinking about what I'd like to actually create/develop.

 We'll see what the next reflection post looks like!